Where MyCase fits

 Can it start from a partial record and update later?

-Pete does not replace general billing, payments, or full practice management.
-It focuses on the case workup layer.
+The VA disability operating layer does not replace general billing, payments, or full practice management.

 A firm uploads the records and notes it has for one VA case.
-Pete organizes the case, surfaces gaps, and prepares reviewable work product.
+Pete organizes the case, surfaces gaps, and prepares reviewable case materials.

 Upload the records and notes you have.
 Pete organizes the case, finds the gaps, and prepares the workup for attorney review.